The Rhodesian Ridgeback is still used to hunt game in many parts of the world, but is especially

 Tail

-Should be strong at the root and gradually tapering towards the end, free from coarseness.
-It should be of moderate length.
-It should not be attaced too high nor too low and should be carried with a slight curve upwards, never curled.
+of moderate length.
+It should not be attaced too high nor too low and should be carried with a slight curve

 Limbs

-Forequarters: The forelegs should be perfectly straight, strong and well boned, with the elbows close to the body.
-When viewed from the side, the forelegs should be wider than viewed from the front.
+Forequarters: The forelegs should be perfectly straight, strong and well boned, with the elbows close to the

 Pasterns: Should be strong with slight spring.